all on this page

 The Aquatic Center is open seasonally and is membership based.
 Pools include a family play pool, plunge pool and competitive pool.
 The Sharonville Fitness Center is a great place to work out.
 This membership-based center has plenty of exercise equipment and group exercise programs.
 The Queen City Racquet & Fitness Club has indoor and outdoor tennis courts along with a fitness facility, racquetball courts and heated outdoor pool.

 Little League baseball, football, soccer and basketball are available on a planned basis.
 Kemper Road Park has baseball, soccer and football fields with 2 of the 4 fields lighted for evening use.
 Berke Soccer Complex features four soccer fields.
-There are many adult sports programs available from basketball, tennis, flag footbal, volleyball, pickleball and more.
+There are many adult sports programs available from basketball, tennis, flag football, volleyball, pickle ball and more.

-The Sharonville Convention Center hosts many events throughout the year – from repitle shows, baby expos, quilting expos and gem shows – to name a few.
+The Sharonville Convention Center hosts many events throughout the year – from reptile shows, baby expos, quilting expos and gem shows – to name a few.

-The Sharonville Cultural Arts Center offers a children’s theater productions as well as two theater troupes who perform at their 130-seat theater and an art gallery.
+The Sharonville Cultural Arts Center offers a children’s theater as well as two theater troupes who perform at their 140-seat theater and an art gallery.

 is believed accurate, but is NOT guaranteed.